The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 - Specific error messages

-For example, below is the status of an in-progress ClusterStagedUpdateRun
+For example, below is the status of an in-progress ClusterStagedUpdateRun:

 kubectl describe csur example-run